Kissa-Zehra/Weather-temperature-prediction/README.md

 # 🌤 Weather Temperature Prediction (Machine Learning Project)

-This project predicts **future weather temperatures** using **machine learning regression techniques**.
-By analyzing historical weather data such as temperature, humidity, wind speed, and pressure,
+This project predicts **future weather temperatures** using **machine learning regression techniques** By analyzing historical weather data such as temperature, humidity, wind speed, and pressure,
-the model can forecast upcoming temperature trends with high accuracy.
+the model can forecast upcoming temperature trends with high accuracy

 ---